apache/nuttx/configs/c5471evm/README.txt

 Ethernet interface.
 It uses examples/nettest to excercise the TCP/IP network.

-uipconfig
+nshconfig
 ^^^^^^^^^
-This configuration file demonstrates the tiny webserver at examples/uip.
+This configuration file builds NSH (examples/nsh) using the TELNET server front end

-udpconfig
-^^^^^^^^^
-This alternative configuration file, is similar to netconfig except that is use examples/upd to exercise UDP.

-TThese alternative configurations can be selected by (using uipconfig as example):
+These alternative configurations can be selected by (using uipconfig as example):

 	(Seleted the default configuration as show above)